 This article walks you through how to manually install RVM as well as a custom version of Ruby and/or Rails.
 Once complete, you can then enable Passenger within your panel and select which version of Ruby you wish to use with your site.

 To get started, you'll first need to install RVM under your shell user and set it up to load automatically.
-Visit the Enabling Shell Access article to make sure your user is a Shell user.
+Visit the Creating a user with Shell (SSH) access article to make sure your user is a Shell user.
 Then you can log in to your server via SSH to run the following commands in your users directory.

 - Make sure you're in your user's home directory:

 This creates a new folder under your user named /.gnupg with the public key.

 - Install the latest stable version of RVM: